|Title:||Extensible customizations of the interpreter at startup|

 init.d users might be tempted to implement this feature in a way that users could also add code at shutdown, but extra support for that is not needed, as Python users can already do that via atexit.

-We considered extending the use of entry points to allow specifying scripts that should be executed at startup but we discarded that solution due to two main reasons.
+We considered extending the use of entry points to allow specifying files that should be executed at startup but we discarded that solution due to two main reasons.
 The first one being impact on startup time.
 This approach will require scanning all packages distribution information to just execute a handful of files.
 This has an impact on performance even if the user is not using the feature and such impact growths linearly with the number of packages installed in the environment.
 The second reason was that the proposed implementation in this PEP offers a single solution for startup customization for packages and system administrators.
-Additionally, if the main objective of entry points is to make it easy for libraries to install scripts at startup, that can still be added and make the build backends just install the files within the __sitecustomize__ folder.
+Additionally, if the main objective of entry points is to make it easy for libraries to install files at startup, that can still be added and make the build backends just install the files within the __sitecustomize__ directory.

 This document is placed in the public domain or under the CC0-1.0-Universal license, whichever is more permissive.